If you enter battle without knowing the rules, be prepared to fail

 - Instigating an argument and turning it around to make it seem like it’s your fault.

 - The use of shaming language when you’re attempting to speak an opinion with honesty.

 - People going hot and cold towards you for no apparent reason.

 - Passive aggressiveness and psychological threats.

-It’s become clear to me now that a person’s self-confidence and self-esteem isn’t really determined by what they do, but how they respond to the outside world.
+It’s become clear to me now that a person’s self-confidence and self-esteem aren’t really determined by what they do, but by how they respond to the outside world.

 Enter Russell Brand